lopezdsr/sql-query/sqlref/sql_functions.md

 ## last_day
 {: #last_day}

-last_day(date) - Returns the last day of the month which the date belongs to.
+last_day(date) - Returns the last day of the month that the date belongs to.

 **Example of an SQL function usage fragment:**